 Kanaha National Park is located in the remote Mandla district of Madhya Pradesh, in central India.
 The park offers some of India's best tiger viewing, as well as supporting many other mammals and birds.

 The definitive species, however, is the barasingha, or swamp deer.
 Kanha has the last population of hard-ground barasinghas, whose numbers exceed 350.
-Facing extinction over twenty years ago, a series of conservation initiatives has helped save them, and the air now fills with their rutting calls.
-During the cool winter the meadows teem with barasinghas, and any tiger activity causes their husky alarm calls to ring through the jungle.
-More than 220 bird species recorded here include racket-tailed drongos, bee-eaters, crested serpent and hawk eagles, shikras, flycatchers, painted partridge, shaheen falcon, golden oriole, and the omnipresent red jungle fowl.
+Facing extinction over 20 years ago, a series of conservation initiatives has helped save them, and the air now fills with their rutting calls.
+During the cool winter, the meadows teem with barasinghas, and any tiger activity causes their husky alarm calls to ring through the jungle.
+More than 220 bird species have been recorded here, including racket-tailed drongos, bee-eaters, crested serpent and hawk eagles, shikras, flycatchers, painted partridge, shaheen falcon, golden oriole and the omnipresent red jungle fowl.
 Waterholes and high plateaux such as Bahmni Dadar are excellent spots for bird watching, as well as being quiet places to immerse one’s self in the peace of the jungle.

 Wildlife viewing is by jeep, accompanied by a local guide.
 Jeeps are free to follow their own route along tracks through the park, using pugmarks and alarm calls to help spot predators.
 The climate is tropical with hot and humid summers that reach a maximum temperature of higher than 40°C, however winters are pleasant with an average maximum and minimum temperature of 23.9°C and 11.1°C, respectively.
 The park is open from mid-October to June, and closes during the monsoon period.
 The park museum is closed on Wednesday.